rur/treetop/README.markdown

 # Treetop

-## Hierarchical Web Handlers
+### A tool that creates request handlers for nested templates in Go

-Treetop is a tool for creating request handlers for nested templates.
+HTML web applications typically share a lot of common structure between endpoints.
+The Go template library supports nested templates<sup>1</sup>.

-HTML applications typically have a lot of common structure shared between endpoints.
-The Go template library has support for nested templates<sup>1</sup>, this is a powerful tool to help reduce HTML boilerplate.
-Treetop views match a function with each template so that many endpoints can be constructed for different page configurations.
+This is a powerful tool that HTML apps can use to reduce boilerplate.
+Treetop adds functions to the template hierarchy so that HTTP endpoints can be constructed from different page configurations.